avirakesh/backlight-pi/docs/calibration.md

     ],
     "left": [
         // These must be ordered top to bottom,
-        // i.e. y cordinates should be in increasing order 731, 476, // x1, y1,
+        // i.e. y coordinates should be in increasing order 731, 476, // x1, y1,
         734, 553, // x2, y2,
         742, 654 // x3, y3
     ],
     "bottom": [
         // These must be ordered left to right,
-        // i.e. x cordinates should be in increasing order 750, 666, // x1, y1,
+        // i.e. x coordinates should be in increasing order 750, 666, // x1, y1,
         866, 706, // x2, y2,
         1020, 770, // x3, y3,